T

 Insider tips

-• Embrace 'hygge' by enjoying cozy cafes and the relaxed pace of life.
+• Embrace 'hygge' by enjoying cozy cafes and local interactions.

 Packing highlights